- Academic Affairs

 Student Interprofessional Global Grants

-The student application process for the 2020 summer interprofessional global health grant program will open in late fall 2019.
+The student application process for the 2020 summer interprofessional global health grant program will open October 15th with the global grant programs announcement and close with the applicaton deadline of November 15th, 2019.

 The hallmark program of the Center for Global Education Initiatives (CGEI) is our Interprofessional Global Grant program.
 Here's how it works - UMB faculty from any school on campus apply for CGEI grant funds to create a project for an interprofessional group of students.
 These projects range from research to capacity building to training.
 They are usually 2-4 week projects in an established research site overseas mostly in the summer but some take place in early January.